Ionman64/PHANTOM/README.md

-# RHINO: Repository History INformation Obtainer
+# PHANTOM Toolset
-Repository for RHINO developed as part of the **masters thesis**
+Repository for PHANTOM developed as part of the **masters thesis**

 > Characterising Software Development Projects based on git commit data and static code analysis -- A case study of open source GitHub projects